Wednesday, July 16, 2025

 in tight circles that repeat themselves.

-Like red roses are my joys, neatly arranged
+Like red roses are my joys, neatly arranged.

-What stands out is the realness of my problems
+Yet, what stands out is the realness of my problems

 and the falsehood of my joys.